IAMX: You Can Be Happy: The Making of The Unified Field (2013)

 You Can Be Happy is about the making of "The Unified Field" album, and is directed by Danny Drysdale.
 It features interviews with Chris Corner, producer Jim Abbiss, the live band members and Sneaker Pimps co-founder Liam Howe, plus special live and backstage footage.

 Mile Deep Hollow: Tour Documentary (2020)

 Mile Deep Hollow: Tour Documentary follows Chris Corner and his live band (Janine Gezang, Sammi Doll, and Jon Siren) from their early rehearsals in Southern California across the globe to Europe then back again to the final show in Los Angeles, California.
 With behind-the-scenes footage and detailed interviews, this documentary offers a deeper insight into the music and art project.

-Known for colossal live productions that include performance, light, and video art, IAMX shows offer fans a catharsis through the spectacle of stage.
-Mental health is a core component of the IAMX philosophy, and as a unique feature of this tour, IAMX partnered with The You Rock Foundation to host Mental Health Gatherings at select stops.
-These gatherings brought fans together to share their experiences and resources, and to find support through the IAMX community.
+Known for live productions that include performance, light, and video art.
+Mental health is a core component of the IAMX philosophy, and as a feature of this tour, IAMX partnered with The You Rock Foundation to host Mental Health Gatherings at select stops.